aragon/taiko-contracts/TEST_TREE.md

 ├── When calling addSigners
 │   ├── When adding without the permission
 │   │   └── It should revert
-│   ├── Given passing more addresses than supported on updateSettings │   │   └── It should revert
+│   ├── Given passing more addresses than supported on addSigners │   │   └── It should revert
-│   ├── Given duplicate addresses on updateSettings
+│   ├── Given duplicate addresses on addSigners
 │   │   └── It should revert
 │   ├── It should append the new addresses to the list │   ├── It should return true on isListed
-│   └── It should emit the SignersAddedEvent
+│   └── It should emit the SignersAdded event
 ├── When calling removeSigners
 │   ├── When removing without the permission
 │   │   └── It should revert
 │   ├── When removing an unlisted address
-│   │   └── It should continue gracefully
+│   │   └── It should revert
 │   ├── Given removing too many addresses // The new list will be smaller than minSignerListLength │   │   └── It should revert
-│   ├── It should more the given addresses
+│   ├── It should remove the given addresses
+│   ├── It should return false on isListed
-│   └── It should emit the SignersRemovedEvent
+│   └── It should emit the SignersRemoved event
 ├── When calling isListed
 │   ├── Given the member is listed
 │   │   └── It returns true